mohsensadr/mohsensadr.github.io/index.md

 <section id="projects">
     <h2>Projects</h2>

-    <h3>Optimal Transport</h3>
+    <h3>Optimal Transport Problem</h3>

-    <p> Finding the optimal map/plan between marginals are one of the most attractive problems in applied mathematics with application in data-driven modelling and Machine Learning.
-I am very much interested in devising new dynamical systems to solve this problem more efficiently than standard methods.
-This includes collision-based dynamics [<a href="#colOT">1</a>], orthogonal coupling dynamics [<a href="#OCD">2</a>], moment-based methods [<a href="#WE">3</a>].
-As a showcase, here we show the ouptut of generative model learned using the optimal map between normal and 4 other marginals. </p>
+    <p> Finding the optimal map/plan between marginals is one of the most attractive problems in applied mathematics with applications in data-driven modeling and Machine Learning.
+I am interested in devising new dynamical systems to solve this problem more efficiently than standard methods.
+This includes collision-based dynamics [<a href="#colOT">1</a>], orthogonal coupling dynamics [<a href="#OCD">2</a>], and moment-based methods [<a href="#WE">3</a>].
+As a showcase, here I show the output of a generative model trained using the optimal map between the normal and four other marginals. </p>

      <img src="5marginals.png" alt="Visualization of optimal transport for 5 marginals" class="responsive-img">

-    <h3>Variance Reduction</h3>
+    <h3>Variance Reduction Method</h3>

-<p>One of the main challenges in interpreting solution to statistical models is noise in prediction.
-We have developed a general-pupose varince reduction method for sotchastic processes where the target density is around an equilibrium/control-variate denisty.
-In this project, we devised a consistent and least-biased evolution equation for the importance weights for Boltzmann collision operator as well as a general Fokker-Planck type equation.
+<p>One of the main challenges in interpreting the solution of statistical models is noise.
+We have developed a general-purpose and entropy-based variance reduction method for stochastic processes where the target density is around an equilibrium/control-variate density.
+In this project, we devised a consistent and least-biased evolution equation for the importance weights of the Boltzmann and Fokker-Planck equation.
 The following figures show the snapshot estimate of number density, bulk velocity, and temperature for the Sod-Shock tube test case.
 We also show how the noise varies with respect to the signal for the standard Monte Carlo and the introduced variance reduction method.
 For details, see [<a href="#VRDSMC">4</a>] and [<a href="#VRFP">5</a>]. </p>

 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
     <div style="flex: 0 0 40%; max-width: 40%; box-sizing: border-box;">